Covid-19 Updates

 Outings:

-Visits outside of the Supported Living Community (approval required):
+Visits outside of the Supported Living Community:

 • Clients can now go to the grocery store with staff.